browserengineering/book/book/visual-effects.md

 digits each for red, green, and blue:[^opaque]

-[^other-spaces]: It's formally known as the [sRGB color space][srgb], and it dates back to [CRT displays][CRT], which had a pretty limited *gamut* of expressible colors.
+[^other-spaces]: It's formally known as the [sRGB color space][srgb], and it dates back to [CRT (cathode-ray tube) displays][CRT], which had a pretty limited *gamut* of expressible colors.
 New technologies like LCD, LED, and OLED can display more colors, so CSS now includes [syntax][color-spec] for expressing these new colors.
 Still, all color spaces have a limited gamut of expressible colors.

 [^lcd-design]: Actually, some screens contain [lights besides red,
     green, and blue][lcd-design], including white, cyan, or yellow.